-PCA's actual awarded compensation for 2020 for our CEO increased approximately 6.5% from 2019 awarded compensation.
-The increase was primarily due to higher cash incentive awards, which were approximately 25% higher than 2019.
-Annual equity awards were approximately 1% higher than 2019 and base salaries were approximately 3% higher than 2019.
+PCA's actual awarded compensation for 2021 for our CEO increased approximately 28% from 2020 awarded compensation.
+The increase was primarily due to higher cash incentive awards, which were approximately 55% higher than 2020, as PCA's earnings significantly exceeded the target goal for the award, resulting in maximum payout and annual equity awards, which were approximately 21% higher than 2020, driven by a higher stock price in 2021 compared to 2020.

-2020 Say on Pay Vote
+2021 Say on Pay Vote

 We believe that our compensation practices have historically achieved an appropriate alignment of pay with company performance.
-Shareholders have overwhelmingly supported our practices, with our "say-on-pay" vote receiving at least 94% votes in favor over each of the last five years, with last year's say-on-pay vote receiving 96% of the vote.
+Shareholders have overwhelmingly supported our practices, with our "say-on-pay" vote receiving at least 94% votes in favor over each of the last five years, with last year's say-on-pay vote receiving 96% of the vote, excluding abstentions and broker non-votes.
 We did not make material changes to our compensation practices in response to the vote, and considered shareholder expectations generally in light of best compensation practices when making the changes to our compensation practices described above.